-The provision for (benefit from) income taxes for the year ended December 31, 2023 was as expense of \$1.7 million, compared to a benefit of \$0.4 million for the year ended December 31, 2022.
-The increase in our income tax expense was primarily due to changes in current year foreign withholding taxes which are associated with revenues earned in certain foreign countries and changes in uncertain tax positions during the year ended December 31, 2023.
-The income taxes for the year ended December 31, 2022, also included the tax benefit of \$0.5 million related to the release of a portion of US valuation allowance as a result of our business combination during the year ended December 31, 2022 which was not applicable to the year ended December 31, 2023.
+The provision for income taxes for the year ended December 31, 2024 was \$2.5 million, compared to \$1.7 million for the year ended December 31, 2023.
+The increase in our income tax expense was primarily due to changes in current year foreign withholding taxes which are creditable in foreign jurisdictions and changes in uncertain tax positions during the year ended December 31, 2024.

-On October 8, 2021, the Organization for Economic Co-operation and Development (OECD) released a statement on the OECD/G20 Inclusive Framework on Base Erosion and Profit Shifting, which agreed to a two-pillar solution to address tax challenges of the digital economy.
+On October 8, 2021, the Organization for Economic Co-operation and Development ("OECD") released a statement on the OECD/G20 Inclusive Framework on Base Erosion and Profit Shifting, which agreed to a two-pillar solution to address tax challenges of the digital economy.
 On December 20, 2021, the OECD released Pillar Two model rules defining a 15 percent global minimum tax rate for large multinational corporations.
-The OECD continues to release additional guidance and countries are implementing legislation with widespread adoption of the Pillar Two Framework expected by calendar year 2024.
-The Pillar Two Framework does not have a material impact to us in the current period.
+The OECD continues to release additional guidance, and countries are implementing legislation with widespread adoption of the Pillar Two Framework and additional countries continue to adopt the Framework.
+The Company is not subject to the Pillar Two Framework as it does not meet the minimum revenue requirement to be subject to the Framework.